Riposte: An Anonymous Messaging System Handling Millions of Users: Preventing Disruptors

-\item The audit server returns ``1'' to servers $A$ and $B$ if and only if the vectors it receives from the two servers are equal at every index except one.
-The auditor returns ``0'' otherwise.
+\item The audit server returns ``1'' to servers $A$ and $B$ if and only if: \begin{itemize} \item the vectors it receives from the two servers are equal at every index except one, \item the values $c_A$ and $c_B$ are equal, and \item the vectors ${\bf m}_A$ and ${\bf m}_B$ satisfy $d_A = H({\bf m}_A)$ and $d_B = H({\bf m}_B)$, where $d_A$ and $d_B$ are the client-provided digests. \end{itemize} The auditor returns ``0'' otherwise.

 \end{enumerate}

 We include proofs of soundness, correctness, and zero-knowledge for this construction in Appendix~\ref{app:almostequal}.

 The keys for the $(2,1)$-DPF construction have the form